ida-arbeitszeit/arbeitszeitapp/docs/development_guide.rst

 new data records in the DB and ``get_*`` methods that allow us to query existing data records.
-The kinds of data records that DB implementations should understand are defined in ``arbeitszeit/entities.py``.
-The simple dataclasses defined there are called entities from now on.
+The kinds of data records that DB implementations should understand are defined in ``arbeitszeit/records.py``.
+The simple dataclasses defined there are called records from now on.

-Some readers might notice that the usage of the term *entity* in this manner does not follow the principles of clean architecture.
-The authors are aware of this problem and acknowledge that the term *entity* is used incorrectly but continue to do so until the proper changes are implemented in the code base.

 Object creation
 ...............